On explicit estimates for $S(t)$, $S_1(t)$, and $\zeta(1/2+\mathrm{i}t)$ under the Riemann Hypothesis: Derivation of general bounds I

 for any nonzero $t$, see Lemmas~4 and 8 of Chapter II in~\cite{KaratsubaKorolevArgument} for detailed proofs.
 Selberg~\cite[Lemma 2]{SelbergOnTheNormal} discovered a profound connection between the logarithmic derivative of the Riemann zeta-function and special truncated Dirichlet series.
 For $x\geq2$ and a positive integer $n$ define

 where $\Lambda(n)$ is the von Mangoldt function.
 Observe that $\Lambda_x(n)\leq\Lambda(n)$.
 Then

-for $s\notin\{1\}\cup\left\{-2q\colon q\in\N\right\}$ and $s\neq\rho$.
+for $s\notin\{1\}\cup\left\{-2q\colon q\in\N\right\}$ and $s\neq\rho$, where $\rho$ is a nontrivial zero.
 For the proof of~\eqref{eq:selberg} see, e.g.,~\cite[Theorem 14.20]{Titchmarsh}.
 This formula is true without any hypothesis, but treatment of the series through the nontrivial zeros is much simpler if we assume RH.

 Equality~\eqref{eq:selberg} is used in the following two sections to obtain bounds on $\left|S(t)\right|$ and $\left|S_1(t)\right|$.
 It could be also used for estimating the modulus of $\zeta$ on the critical line.
-However, while studying moments of $\zeta$ on the critical line, Soundararajan discovered in~\cite{SoundMoments} an even better approach, namely through a similar and unconditional formula
+However, while studying moments of $\zeta$ on the critical line, Soundararajan discovered in~\cite[Lemma 1]{SoundMoments} an even better approach, namely through a similar and unconditional formula

 valid for $s\notin\{1\}\cup\left\{-2q\colon q\in\N\right\}$ and $s\neq\rho$.
 In Section~\ref{sec:zetaCL} we use~\eqref{eq:sound} instead of~\eqref{eq:selberg} in order to obtain an explicit estimate~\eqref{eq:zetaRH} with $C_{00}=0.373$.